greywolve/calderwood-paper/src/02_lit_review.md

 (AP).
 It is impossible to have a CA system, unless that system all within in a single node, and is not networked.

-Gilbert, SethLynch, and Nancy offer a proof for the CAP Theorem that is relatively straight forward: [@31_gilbertlynch_2012]
+Seth and Nancy offer a proof for the CAP Theorem that is relatively straight forward: [@31_gilbertlynch_2012]

 > Consider an execution in which the servers are partitioned into two disjoint